Abdoul Camara: Retirement

 He retired on health grounds in September 2018.

 International career

-Though born in Guinea, Camara is a naturalized citizen of France having spent five years residency in the country.
 He played for the under-17, under-18 and under-21 teams.
 He was a part of the under-17 squad that reached the quarter-finals of the 2007 FIFA U-17 World Cup.

 On 24 January 2012 Camara made his senior international début for the Guinea national team at the 2012 African Cup of Nations, coming on as a substitute for Alhassane Bangoura in a 1–0 loss against Mali.
 He scored twice in three matches during the group stage of the 2012 Africa Cup of Nations: the third in a 6–1 win over Botswana on 28 January and the equaliser in a 1–1 draw with Ghana on 1 February.

 He played with the national team in 2015 Africa Cup of Nations, where the team reached the quarter-finals.

 Style of play

 Camara usually plays as a striker, but can also play as a left-winger.
 He describes himself as "a quick player.
 I like dribbling and to make a difference to the team but I also like to defend."
 In the 2015–16 season he was recognised as the quickest player in French football.